bacemtayeb/EDA/README.md

-**Data Exploration**
+<h1>Data Exploration</h2>

-A practical guide to data analysis with haberman dataset.
+A practical guide to data analysis on different datasets